 PLAY IN BROWSERGamepad, mouse, touch-screen on phones, tablets and all computers

-you can join the effort.
+currently working on it (not open yet).
 Currently you can play on your PC

 Initially, we published a rudimentary, combat demo to get a taste of fighting in the game, and we are currently testing a closed sandbox demo that introduces more complex mechanics like crafting, offline AI, procedural map generation, and others.

 We aim for a Kickstarter campaign before release, so we would be thankful if you share this project.
-You can find out more about the video game in our new article Blossom & Decay's game concept.
+You can find out more about the video game in our 2018 article Blossom & Decay's game concept.

 We are currently developing the game to run in web browsers.
 Next step will be to build the mobile client (iOS & Android) and then evaluating porting to consoles (Switch, PSP).